icpc/ccs-specs/Contest_API.md

-The Patch must include a valid JSON object with exactly three properties: the contest `id` (used for verification) and a `contest_thaw_time`, which can either be a `<TIME>` value or the specialstring value `"now"`, which indicates the contest should be thawed at the current time.
+The Patch must include a valid JSON object with exactly three properties: the contest `id` (used for verification) and a `contest_thaw_time`, which can either be a `<TIME>` value or the special string value `"now"`, which indicates the contest should be thawed at the current time.

-The request should fail with a 4xx error code if the contest can't be thawed at the given time, for example because the thaw time is before the contest end, the contest is already thawed or the server does not support setting a specific thaw time.
+The request should fail with a 403 error code if the contest can't be thawed at the given time, for example because the thaw time is before the contest end, the contest is already thawed or the server does not support setting a specific thaw time.